michalprzybyla/hedera-cli/src/plugins/state-management/README.md

 ## Error Handling

-The plugin follows ADR-003 error handling patterns:
+The plugin follows structured error handling:

 - **Core exceptions** are caught and converted to user-friendly messages
 - **Validation errors** provide detailed information about what went wrong